-I really think that addressing both HTML-based search focusing upon content found specifically upon web pages, and upon Semantic-based focusing upon collecting and sharing information about data that might be found on web pages is a smart approach.
+I think that addressing both HTML-based search focusing upon the content found specifically upon web pages, and upon Semantic-based focusing upon collecting and sharing information about data that might be found on web pages is a smart approach.

 But without creating information on web pages knowing about the audience they are intended for is a mistake.